Strong Performers and Successful Reformers in Education

 Building on the successes of its fast-developing ICT sector, Korea is using digital technology to stimulate a creative approach to learning that gives students access to education materials wherever and whenever they want.

-Reorganizing the school network to provide better facilities and new opportunities
+Reorganizing the school network for better facilities and new opportunities

-Faced with widespread underperformance and inequalities of opportunity and outcomes, Portugal is reorganizing and modernizing its school network, grouping schools in 'clusters' that offer better facilities for all.
+Faced with widespread underperformance and inequalities of opportunity and outcomes, Portugal is reorganizing and modernizing its educational network by grouping schools in 'clusters' that offer better facilities for all.

 A strong education system has enabled Singapore to develop a modern, vibrant economy with well-trained and highly motivated teachers central to its success.